philc/shoulda.js/README.markdown

 - [Chrome's v8 javascript engine](http://code.google.com/apis/v8/intro.html) is a JavaScript interpreter that you can use to script and run your unit tests from the command line, outside of the browser.

 - [envjs](http://www.envjs.com/) is a set of javascript files which provide a simulated browser environment.
-You can use envjs to run javascript tests at the webpage level with DOM interaction, but without having to run an actual browser.
+You can use envjs to run javascript tests at the webpage level with DOM interaction, but without having to launch an actual browser.

 Contributing
 ------------